2022 Delaware Senate election: District 7

 The 7th district covers the immediate western suburbs of Wilmington in New Castle County, including Elsmere, Newport, Westminster, Anglesey, and other unincorporated areas.
 First-term Democratic incumbent Spiros Mantzavinos, who was elected in 2020 with 51.4% of the vote, won a second term.

 District 8

 The 8th district is based in Newark – the state's third-largest city – and also covers parts of Hockessin and North Star.
-Ten-term Democratic incumbent David Sokola, who was unopposed in 2020, is won an eleventh term.
+Ten-term Democratic incumbent David Sokola, who was unopposed in 2020, won an eleventh term.

 District 9

 The 9th district covers the areas between Newark and Wilmington in New Castle County, including parts of Pike Creek, Pike Creek Valley, Newport, Stanton, and far eastern Newark proper.
 Second-term Democratic incumbent Jack Walsh, who was elected in 2020 with 67.1% of the vote, won a third term.

 District 10

 The 10th district is based in Middletown, also covering Mount Pleasant, Summit Bridge, western Glasgow, and the southernmost reaches of Newark.
 First-term Democratic incumbent Stephanie Hansen, who was elected in 2018 with 62.1% of the vote, won a second term unopposed.